-Ants, ants, ants - these little buggers bite with emphasis in Arizona and leave a mark for days.
-But in Wyoming, they work for a living - yes, they have jobs as miners and dig all summer long looking for gemstones to decorate their mounds just so you and I can pluck them off their anthills.
-But don't worry, there are plenty more for the ants to find and decorate their mounds before Christmas.
+Ants, ants, ants - these little buggers bite with emphasis in Arizona and leave their mark for days.
+But in Wyoming, ants work for a living - yes, they are employed as miners and dig for gemstones just to decorate their mounds so you and I can pluck them off their hills.
+But don't worry, there be plenty more for ants to find and decorate their mounds for Christmas.

 Left- excellent pyrope garnet I picked up in Butcherknife Draw in the Green River Basin of Wyoming and had it faceted in Sri Lanka.

 But where do they come from - how do the ants find them.
-Well, a good friend of mine, Dr. Tom McCandless, worked on a research project where he placed a group of beer bottle chips on grid patterns around an anthill to see what the little buggers did.
+Well, a friend of mine, Dr. Tom McCandless, worked on a research project and placed a group of beer bottle chips on grid patterns around some anthills to see what the little buggers would do.
 Sure enough, when he later returned, the ants had sampled the beer bottle fragments (little alcoholics) and placed them on their anthill.
-So, they gather them from the surrounding soil in the Green River Basin.
+So, the Green River Basin ants gather chips and pebbles from the surrounding soil at the surface.

-But then, aren't they too small to facet?
-Yes and no. The ants are too small to facet and they probably don't like be faceted, but those tiny little gems can be cut.
-And some are quite large.
-If I remember correctly, one of the larger stones I found in the Leucite Hills was a 12 to 14 mm peridot.
-That must have been one heck of a strong ant.
-Actually, they work in groups, and a large stone like that would be moved by a group of ants.
+One might thing these would be too small to facet?
+Those tiny gems can be cut, and a few are quite large.
+If I remember correctly, one of the larger stones I collected in the Leucite Hills was a 12 to 14 mm peridot.
+That must have been one heck of a strong ant!
+Actually, they work in teams, and a large gemstone like that is moved by a group of ants.
 After all, what else do they have to do?

 There are many varieties of garnet.
-Some produce extraordinary and beautiful gems yet garnet is a common accessory mineral in many micaceous (almandine-amphibolite-grade) metamorphic rocks known as schist and gneiss and is also found in kimberlite, some granites and many pegmatites.
+Some produce extraordinary and beautiful gems yet garnet is a common accessory mineral in many micaceous (almandine-amphibolite-grade) metamorphic rocks known as schist and gneiss.
+And some garnets are found in kimberlite, in granites and many pegmatites.
 When in metamorphic or pegmatitic rocks, garnets can range from millimeter-size to single crystals of 5 to 6 inches in diameter.
-Many are purplish-red, yellow-orange or reddish-brown in color with some of the largest garnets occurring in kimberlite and pegmatite.
+Many are purplish-red, yellow-orange or reddish-brown in color with some of the largest garnets found in kimberlite and pegmatite.